U.S. Bonds Higher After Contentious Speech From Trump

 Continue Reading Below

-The yield on the benchmark 10-year U.S. Treasury note settled at 2.171% compared with 2.215% Tuesday.
+The yield on the 10-year U.S. Treasury note was recently at 2.185%, according to Tradeweb, compared with 2.215% Tuesday.
 Yields fall as bond prices rise.

 Stocks fell, while assets viewed by investors as havens like government bonds and gold climbed, after President Donald Trump said Tuesday evening that he would shut down the government if necessary to secure funding to build a wall along the southwest border.